lorinkoz/django-pgschemas/docs/advanced.rst

     --noinput, --no-input
                             Tells Django to NOT prompt the user for input of any kind.
-    -s SCHEMA, --schema SCHEMA
+    -s SCHEMAS [SCHEMAS ...], --schema SCHEMAS [SCHEMAS ...]
-                            Schema to execute the current command
+                            Schema(s) to execute the current command
+    -as, --include-all-schemas
+                            Include all schemas when executing the current command -ss, --include-static-schemas
+                            Include all static schemas when executing the current command
+    -ds, --include-dynamic-schemas
+                            Include all dynamic schemas when executing the current command
+    -ts, --include-tenant-schemas
+                            Include all tenant-like schemas when executing the current command
     --executor {sequential,parallel}
                             Executor to be used for running command on schemas --no-create-schemas   Skip automatic creation of non-existing schemas

-The schema parameter accepts multiple inputs:
+The ``--schema`` parameter accepts multiple inputs of different kinds:

 - The key of a static tenant or the ``schema_name`` of a dynamic tenant.
 - The prefix of any domain, provided only one corresponding tenant is found.
 - The ``domain/folder`` of a tenant, like ``customers.mydomain.com/client1``

-- The wildcards ``:all:``, ``:static:`` and ``:dynamic:``.
+The parameters ``-as``, ``-ss``, ``-ds`` and ``-ts`` act as wildcards for including all schemas, static schemas, dynamic schemas and tenant-like schemas, respectively.
+Tenant-like schemas are dynamic schemas plus the clone reference, if it exists.

-The schema is mandatory.
-If it's not provided with the command, it will be asked interactively, except if ``--noinput`` is passed, in which case the command will fail.
+At least one schema is mandatory.
+If it's not provided with the command, either explicitly or via wildcard params, it will be asked interactively.
+One notable exception to this is when the option ``--noinput`` is passed, in which case the command will fail.

 The executor argument accepts two options: